Fantello Farmstead Creamery

 For the past three years, they have been breeding with A2-A2 bulls, which are bulls that only have one type of protein: A2 beta-casein.
 This type of protein can be easier to digest for people who have issues with milk and cheese, opposed to A1 beta-casein.

-To get a taste of this creamy cheese, you can find Fantello Creamery at the West Seattle and Magnolia Farmers Markets, as well as the University District Farmers Market in the fall. - https://seattlefarmersmarkets.org/news/meet-our-farmers-fantello-farmstead-creamery
+To get a taste of this creamy cheese, you can find Fantello Creamery at the University District Farmers Market on Saturday and Ballard Farmers Market on Sundays year around. - https://seattlefarmersmarkets.org/news/meet-our-farmers-fantello-farmstead-creamery